richardbiely/gaia-ecs/README.md

 static constexpr auto Layout = utils::DataLayout::SoA
 ```

-Using the example above this will make Gaia-ECS treat Position components like this in memory: xxxx yyyy zzzz.
+Using the example above will make Gaia-ECS treat Position components like this in memory: xxxx yyyy zzzz.

 If used correctly this can have vast performance implications.
 Not only do you organize your data in the most cache-friendly way this usually also means you can simplify your loops which in turn allows the compiler to optimize your code better.